Working with the File System

 }

-We can pass an additional third argument to copy_file(), which lets us define how our code should behave if the path defined by the second argument already exists.
+We can pass an additional third argument to copy_file(), which allows us to define how our code should behave if the path specified by the second argument already exists.

 In such a scenario, our copy_file() call risks overwriting a file.